eugbyte/Capstone-Project/README.md

 # Capstone-Project
 Content Management System.
 Communication of data through web application, android app and machine learning flask application.

+# Contribution Report

+This is a group project.
+My contributions are:
+1. Developed .Net MVC application for clerk, department head, representative.
+Developed controllers, Views and related service classes and ViewModels for Requests, Store Retrieval, Disbursement, Delegate Authority, Collect Items and Authorization and Authentication Filters.
+2. Developed .Net Web API controller for department representative to communicate with Android application.
+Developed RequestRestController and DisbursementRestController in the APIs folder.
+3. Developed Android mobile applications for department representative.
+4. Developed Flask API to communicate linear regression results with .Net MVC application.

 # How to run

 Readme